f3smiley/1-DApp-to-rule-them-all/README.txt

 ## Docker Setup

 1. Navigate to the `docker` directory.
-2. Build the Docker images using `docker build -t chainlink-node ./chainlink-node` and `docker build -t hyperledger-bisu-node ./hyperledger-bisu-node`.
+2. Build the Docker images using `docker build -t chainlink-node ./chainlink-node` and `docker build -t hyperledger-besu-node ./hyperledger-besu-node`.
 3. Run `docker-compose up` to start the services.

 ## Usage